-thescoon asked: I think it really depends on the person.
+thescoon said: I think it really depends on the person.
 Choosing to be edge is of course a personal choice first and foremost.
 What you choose to do to promote it is up to you though, in my opinion.
 Some people want to just quietly go about their life with no desire to step into the limelight or want to make a change beyond just themselves.
 I mean, it's a pretty overwhelming thing to do; making a change.
 Others really want to put themselves out there, and that's awesome too.
 It's all change after all.

 Sobriety is a great choice regardless of what you plan to do with it.
 And I will respect anyone who chooses to be sober for themselves.